bytememiles/cinema_vault/README.md

 **Components that will be installed to use: Microsoft .Net Framework 4.7.2 (x86 and x64) AND SQK Server 2019 Express LocalDB.**

 The below link below will download the folder needed for using the software.
-Simply download from the link and click the setup.exe.
-All compenents mentioned will download automatically upon accepting/allowing
+Simply download from the link, unzip the folder, and click the setup.exe.
+All compenents mentioned will download automatically upon accepting/allowing.

 Link for folder download:
 + https://download-directory.github.io/?url=https%3A%2F%2Fgithub.com%2FAmperSanders%2FCinemaVault%2Ftree%2Fmain%2FAppInstallation